Developing New Online Programs

-To help new programs get started, Academic Innovation will cover key expenses during the program’s start-up phase (up to 3 years).
+To support new academic programs to get started in Academic Affairs, the division of Academic Innovation will cover key expenses during the program’s start-up phase (up to 3 years).
 In addition to the usual expenses (enrollment, marketing, retention and advising, reporting, etc.), the following costs are covered:

 - Course Development

 - Course Refresh